 No two channels are created equal

-Other situations require a ‘top down’ approach, where specific instructions or strategy require careful communication, leaving no room for uncertainty.
+Other situations require a ‘top-down' approach, where specific instructions or strategies require careful communication, leaving no room for uncertainty.
 Equally, some messages demand urgent attention with an immediate call to action, while others are a slow burn, building awareness and understanding over time.

 Here are some tips for addressing common internal communication themes, along with choosing the most appropriate tools:

 It’s important to provide genuine examples of positive behavioral change in action.
-Employee-fronted content, such as short videos and interviews, encourage mimicry.
-Public recognition, reward and praise all contribute towards driving the correct behavior.
+Employee-fronted content, such as short videos and interviews, encourages mimicry.
+Public recognition, reward, and praise all contribute towards driving the correct behavior.

 Remember to measure the impact of your behavioral change campaign.
 A quiz or survey is an effective method for tracking progress.
 Verification from the employee to confirm they will adopt the new behavior can be collected via a validation digital response.

 Ensure you provide a mechanism to capture employees’ input.
-Forums, quiz and surveys provide public and private ways to get staff to share their opinions.
+Forums, quizzes, and surveys provide public and private ways to get staff to share their opinions.

 There are times when getting a message out fast is critical.
-The methods used to warning staff not to open a malicious email, manage an internal crisis, or broadcast emergency instructions in the event of a natural disaster or shooter on site, can dramatically affect the outcome.
+The methods used to warn staff not to open a malicious email, manage an internal crisis, or broadcast emergency instructions in the event of a natural disaster or shooter on-site, can dramatically affect the outcome.

 In summary, experiment with new internal communication channels.
 There are many new and exciting ways to interact with employees – many of which bypass email completely.